pyControl/docs/docs/user-guide/contributing.md

     cd pycontrol-gui
     pip3 install -r requirements.txt --upgrade

-**!!Warning!! this file assumes that "pyboard-communication" and "pycontrol-api" sources are on the parent folder.**
+This file assumes that "pyboard-communication" and "pycontrol-api" sources are on the parent folder.
+You should expect the following directory structure:

+    | pyboard-communication
+       | pyboard-communication
+       | ...
+    | pycontrol-api
+       | pycontrolapi
+       | ...
+    | pycontrol-gui
+       | pycontrolgui
+       | requirements.txt
+       | ...

 #### Download and configure pycontrol framework

-1. Download pycontrol-framework source code from [here](https://bitbucket.org/takam/pycontrol/get/37fd9d1d22fd.zip).
+1. Download pycontrol-framework source code from [here](https://bitbucket.org/takam/pycontrol/get/37fd9d1d22fd.zip) and unzip it (you should see a pyControl folder).
 2. Inside the pycontrol-gui folder, locate the file "user_settings.py.template".
 Make a copy and change the name for "user_settings.py".
 3. Open the file "user_settings.py".
 4. Change the variable value **PYCONTROLAPI_PYCONTROL_PATH** to point to the folder "pyControl" inside the pycontrol-framework project just downloaded
 5. Change the variable value **PYCONTROLAPI_DEVICES_PATH** to point to the folder "devices" inside the pycontrol-framework project just downloaded

+Folder structure should look like these:

+    | pycontrol-gui
+       | pycontrolgui
+       | requirements.txt
+       | user_settings.py.template
+       | user_settings.py
+       | ...

+    | pyControl
+       | devices
+       | examples
+       | host
+       | license
+       | pyControl
+       | ...

 ### Run project